ACT therapy, life transitions, stress, anxiety, choice point

 Away moves are behaviors aimed at reducing discomfort right now.
 Avoiding a conversation.
 Not following through.
 Staying quiet.
 Choosing not to engage.

-They’re easy because they work — at least briefly.
+These away moves are easy because they work — at least temporarily.

 The problem isn’t the relief itself.
 The problem is what happens over time.
 When we repeatedly move away from discomfort, life tends to shrink.
 Opportunities narrow.
 Confidence erodes.
 The things that matter most slowly get sidelined.